Premier League match previews, team news, stats, predictions, kick-off time and how to follow

 Opta stats...

-- Since losing 2-0 against Crystal Palace in October, Man City have won their last six Premier League home games by an aggregate score of 20-4.
-Overall, Man City have scored 771 goals in 353 Premier League games at the Etihad Stadium (2.2 per game), the best ratio of any side at a specific venue in the competition (min.
-20 games).

-- This is Brentford's first visit to Man City in any competition since October 1989 in the League Cup, losing 4-1 at Maine Road under Steve Perryman.

-- Brentford have lost each of their last four league games, with the Bees last losing five in a row back in December 2007 under Terry Butcher in League Two.
+- Liverpool have lost their last two Premier League games against Leicester, last losing three top-flight games in a row against the Foxes back in November 1963.

+- Leicester are looking to complete the league double over Liverpool for the first time since the 1998-99 season under Martin O'Neill, with their win at Anfield that season coming thanks to a late winner from Ian Marshall.

+- Against no side has Liverpool's Jürgen Klopp lost more Premier League games than he has against Leicester (4, level with Man City).
+The Foxes are looking to become the first team since Pep Guardiola's Bayern Munich vs Borussia Dortmund in 2014-15 to beat a Klopp side twice in a league season.

+- Following a 1-0 win earlier this season, Leicester manager Brendan Rodgers is looking to become only the second former Liverpool manager in history to complete a league double over the Reds after leaving the club, after Kenny Dalglish in 1993-94 with Blackburn.

+- Liverpool are unbeaten in their last 14 Premier League games at Anfield (W10 D4) and have won their last five in a row, their best home winning run since an eight-game streak between July and December 2020.

-How to follow: Follow Man City vs Brentford in our dedicated live match blog.
+How to follow: Follow Liverpool vs Leicester in our dedicated live match blog.
 Highlights will also be published on the Sky Sports digital platforms and the Sky Sports Football YouTube channel shortly after the final whistle.

 - Download the Sky Sports Scores App: Apple | Android